 But you don’t really need to spend thousands of dollars if you want a serger; there are excellent sergers (outside North America they are known as overlock machines) for much less, and a link is below.

-If you need a little more information, you can always refer to my article Best serger for beginners – Serger buying guide which offers some tips abut buying a serger.
+If you need a little more information, you can always refer to my article Best serger for beginners – Serger buying guide which offers some tips about buying a serger.

 For this dress I used knit fabric, it’s very stretchy, I am not sure of the fiber content, but I think it’s probably rayon because even if the fabric is thin it has some weight (and this is usually happening with rayon).

-Some side note: for this dress you will probably need a special bra.
-I found a very interesting article How to wear off the shoulder tops with bra for you to check out.
+Some side note: for this dress, you will probably need a special bra.
+I found a very interesting article on How to wear off-the-shoulder tops with a bra for you to check out.

 Off-shoulder dress cutting

 Now, let’s cut the fabric.

 I started by cutting the bottom skirt.
 As you can see in the image above the dress has 2 skirts, one longer and one shorter.

 Cut two pieces on the fold: one is the skirt front and the other is the skirt back.

 Follow the grainline – it’s usually parallel to the selvages.